wpexpertsio/login-designer/languages/readme.txt

   ============================

   Do not put custom translations here.
-They will be deleted on LoginDesigner updates.
+They will be deleted on Login Designer updates.

-  Keep custom LoginDesigner translations in /wp-content/languages/login-designer/
+  Keep custom Login Designer translations in /wp-content/languages/login-designer/

   You want to translate, help, or improve a translation.